crazy-max/ddns-route53/docs/usage/cli.md

 | `LOG_JSON`          | `false` | Enable JSON logging output                                                                                      |
 | `LOG_CALLER`        | `false` | Enable to add `file:line` of the caller                                                                         |
 | `LOG_NOCOLOR`       | `false` | Disables the colorized output                                                                                   |

+!!! warning
+    If schedule is not set, the app will run once and then exit.